The Tor Project: Recognition

 In March 2011, the Tor Project received the Free Software Foundation's 2010 Award for Projects of Social Benefit.
 The citation read, "Using free software, Tor has enabled roughly 36 million people around the world to experience freedom of access and expression on the Internet while keeping them in control of their privacy and anonymity.
 Its network has proved pivotal in dissident movements in both Iran and more recently Egypt."

 In September 2012, the Tor Project received the 2012 EFF Pioneer Award, along with Jérémie Zimmermann and Andrew Huang.

 In November 2012, Foreign Policy magazine named Dingledine, Mathewson, and Syverson among its Top 100 Global Thinkers "for making the web safe for whistleblowers".

 In 2014, Roger Dingledine, Nick Mathewson and Paul Syverson received the USENIX Test of Time Award for their paper titled "Tor: The Second-Generation Onion Router", which was published in the Proceedings of the 13th USENIX Security Symposium, August 2004.

+In 2021, the Tor Project was awarded the Levchin Prize for real-world cryptography.